 Children’s charters have been created around the world as tools to establish a national vision for the life that every child deserves, and to engage key stakeholders such as charities, government, and children themselves to create a plan to achieve that vision.

-As we mark Canada’s 150th celebrations, this is a strategic moment in time to create a Children’s Charter that will benefit kids now and for generations to come.
+As we mark Canada’s 150th celebrations and as Canada prepares to report to the UN Committee on the Rights of the Child in 2018, this is a strategic moment in time to create a Children’s Charter that will benefit children and youth now and for generations to come.

 The Canadian Children’s Charter was developed through a dynamic process of consultation involving young people from coast to coast to coast, and with input and support from a wide range of stakeholders including government, civil society, the private sector, and community leaders.

 It began with a national digital campaign, hearing directly from children and youth about the biggest challenges that affect their lives and their ideas for taking action.
 We invited all Canadians below the age of 18 to share their input on the critical issues facing them and their peers, and to identify opportunities for action at a local and national level.